-3. Enquiries relating to the University’s consumer protection responsibilities should be directed to the Director of the Academic Registry.

 10.24 Data Protection and Freedom of Information

-3. Access to the Aberystwyth electronic admissions system (including Aberystwyth Student Records and Admissions System (AStRA) is strictly controlled and only accessible to staff with approved authorisation.
+2. Access to the Aberystwyth electronic admissions system (including Aberystwyth Student Records and Admissions System (AStRA)) is strictly controlled and only accessible to staff with approved authorisation.

-4. Data access requests and all Enquiries relating to the University’s data protection policies should be directed to Data Protection Manager firstname.lastname@example.org
+4. Data access requests and all Enquiries relating to the University’s data protection and GDPR policies should be directed to the Data Protection Manager (email: email@example.com)

 10.25 Appeals and Complaints

 2. In the event an applicant wishes to make a formal complaint in regard to an aspect of the undergraduate admissions service, the applicant should write to:

 The Director of Global Marketing and Student Recruitment, or their nominee, will contact the applicant within five working days of receiving the complaint.

 In the event that an applicant is not satisfied with the initial reply received, they should contact the relevant Pro Vice-Chancellor:

 10.26 Roles and Responsibilities of Admissions Tutors

-1. The designated admissions tutor(s) within each academic department is responsible to the Faculty Pro Vice-Chancellor for the management of admissions to that department.
+1. The designated admissions tutor(s) within each academic department is responsible to the relevant Faculty Pro Vice-Chancellor for the management of admissions to that department.

 2. Departments may have more than one admissions tutor.
 In these cases, there will be one member of staff appointed to co-ordinate the operation of selection and to liaise with the Admissions Office.

-The owners of the page rewrote this as: